JRN275: News Reporting

-To stay up to date, start by following these outlets, which specialize in investigative reporting, on Twitter: Center for Public Integrity, Frontline, Investigative Reporters and Editors, ProPublica and Reveal (Center for Investigative Reporting).
-Please share if you find others that pique your interest, as well.
+To stay up to date, start by following these outlets, which specialize in investigative reporting, on Twitter: Center for Public Integrity, The Marshall Project, Investigative Reporters and Editors, ProPublica and Reveal (Center for Investigative Reporting).
+Please share if you find others that pique your interest.

 Also, these web sites and handles can be great resources for you: